SachinSulkunte/SachinSulkunte.github.io/README.md

 ## Personal Developer Portfolio
 Based on a Minimal Jekyll theme.
-Utilizes Markdown syntax for updating website of my personal projects.
+Utilizes Markdown syntax for building website of my personal projects.

+Hosted at sachinsulkunte.github.io